matteoferla/Fragment-hit-follow-up-chemistry/questionnaire.md

 Any PDBs of interest?
 Should I run my code to steal ligands from homologues?

 ## Hits
+### Libraries

+What XChem libraries did you use?
+(I can check on Fragalysis) Did you use all or a subset?

 ### Interesting?
 Do you have hits you are very interesting in / confident in that are in the active site?
 Do any of the hits alter the protein structure?
 I.e. the protein is in a conformation like apo vs substrate-bound vs transition-state-bound vs product-bound vs PTM